tantodefi/speedrunLUKSO-challenges/README.md

 ---

-> 🏃 Head to your next challenge [here](https://github.com/scaffold-eth/se-2-challenges).
+> 🏃 Head to your next challenge [here](https://github.com/Dev-Rel-as-a-Service/SpeedRunLUKSO).

 > 💬 Problems, questions, comments on the stack?
-Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)
+Post them to the [SpeedRunLUKSO developers chat]()